 Liquid banding of fungicide increases yields of cereals in paddocks with rhizoctonia bare-patch

-Rhizoctonia bare-patch (R. solani AG8) is a problem across WA's cereal growing areas and is estimated to reduce WA state-wide cereal yields by 1% to 5% annually at a cost of $27M in wheat and barley (Murray and Brennan, 2009.
-2010).
-Current management practices recommended to minimise the impacts of rhizoctonia bare-patch In WA are combinations of, cultivation with a fungicide seed-dressing and adequate nutrition (Gupta et al., 2012).
+Rhizoctonia bare-patch (R. solani AG8) is a major problem across WA’s cereal growing regions and is estimated to reduce WA state-wide cereal yields by 1% to 5% annually at a cost of $27M in wheat and barley (Murray and Brennan, 2009, 2010).
+Current management practices recommended to minimise the impacts of rhizoctonia bare-patch in WA are combinations of, cultivation with a fungicide seed-dressing and adequate nutrition (Gupta et al., 2012).
 In 2013, new fungicide options became available for application on seed, including Vibrance® and EverGol Prime®.
-In DAFWA and SARDI field trials, these new seed treatments increased yield by 5% on average In wheat and barley ( Hüberli et al., 2013).
+In DAFWA and SARDI field trials, these new seed treatments increased yield by 5% on average in wheat and barley (Hüberli et al., 2013).